 Project Development Objective: Rating for progress towards achievement of objective: Choose an item.
 Satisfactory: The project is likely to achieve almost all or exceed its major objectives efficiently without any significant shortcomings.
 Moderately Satisfactory: The project is likely to achieve the majority of its major objectives efficiently with moderate shortcomings.
 Moderately Unsatisfactory: The project is not likely to achieve at least half of its major objectives efficiently with moderate shortcomings.
 Unsatisfactory: The project is not likely to achieve most or any of its major objectives efficiently.
 Not applicable: The project is not yet effective.
-Rating for overall implementation progress: Satisfactory: Implementation of most components is in substantial compliance with the original/formally revised plan except for only a few that are subject to remedial action.
+Rating for overall implementation progress: Choose an item.
+Satisfactory: Implementation of most components is in substantial compliance with the original/formally revised plan except for only a few that are subject to remedial action.
 Moderately Satisfactory: Implementation of some components is in substantial compliance with the original/formally revised plan with some components requiring remedial action.
-Moderately Unsatisfactory: Implementation of some components is not in substantial compliance with the original/formally revised plan with some components requiring remedial action.
 Moderately Unsatisfactory: Implementation of some components is not in substantial compliance with the original/formally revised plan with most components requiring remedial action.
 Unsatisfactory: Implementation of most components is not in substantial compliance with the original/formally revised plan.
-Not applicable: Implementation has not yet started Choose an item.
+Not applicable: Implementation has not yet started

-Brief Summary of Underlying Project Implementation Status: Enter overall implementation status in relation to key project milestones and any key issues (i.e. reasons for implementation delays, implementation challenges, funding status, and other relevant information as applicable) to raise to the Steering Committee's attention.
+Brief Summary of Underlying Project Implementation Status : Enter overall implementation status in relation to key project milestones and any key issues (i.e. reasons for implementation delays, implementation challenges, funding status, and other relevant information as applicable) to raise to the Steering Committee's attention.
 Please note, this section is meant to provide a summary.